akkartik/lines.love/reference.md

   `x=left` and `x=right`.
 Wraps long lines at word boundaries where possible, or in the middle of words (no hyphenation yet) when it must.

-* `edit.quit()` -- calling this ensures any final edits are flushed to disk before the app exits.

 * `edit.draw(state)` -- call this from `App.draw` to display the current
   editor state on the app window as requested in the call to `edit.initialize_state` that created `state`.